 Architectural Stone Cladding | Cast Stone, Precast, GFRC

-On The Westbrook Building, cast stone was used in the overall design of the building to be reminiscent of the Art Deco structures located in many areas in Ft.
+On The Westbrook Building, the cast stone was used in the overall design of the building to be reminiscent of the Art Deco structures located in many areas in Ft.
 Worth.

 AAS Project: The Westbrook – Sundance Square West – Ft Worth, TX | Art Deco Design using Cast Stone | Custom Mold Design | Architect: Bennett Benner Pettit, Inc

 Architectural Stone made the molds for the Art Deco designs from isometric sketches provided by the architect.
 In other words, the descriptions provided three sides, all in dimensional proportion, but none were shown as an actual shape with 90-degree corners.

 The sketch was only a guide to making actual size molds.
 Artisan designers created molds for the Art Deco panels combining their design craftsmanship with extensive CAD drafting and also precision cutting using CNC machines.

 The Westbrook Building at Sundance Square, Ft Worth, TX | Art Deco Design, Custom Design Elements using Cast Stone, GFRC | Architect: Bennett Benner Pettit, Inc

 PROJECT CASE STUDY >>

 PROJECT: High-End Design Element Using Custom Mold – Rockwall County Court House

 The architect for this project had a vision for unique design elements on the exterior of the building.
 AAS team designed a highly intricate mold to create it in cast stone.
 The precise tolerance and detailed coordination with the construction team helped create the desired look with a smooth installation that completed on time.